 Siergiej's remarkable college career has not gone unnoticed by her alma mater.
 In 2011, she was inducted into the Baylor Athletics Hall of Fame, becoming the first soccer player in school history to earn that prestigious honor.

 An NSCAA and Parade All-American at Allen (Texas) High School, Siergiej helped the Texas Longhorns club program place second nationally and trained with the U.S. U-16 and U-17 national teams.

-During her youth soccer days, Greathouse played goalkeeper for her club team but also was a skilled forward with the Allen High School squad.
+During her youth soccer days, Siergiej played goalkeeper for her club team but also was a skilled forward with the Allen High School squad.
 She set the school record for career goals and also held the single-season goals record that later was broken by former Notre Dame All-American and two-time Hermann Trophy recipient Kerri Hanks.

-A native of Rochester, N.Y., Greathouse graduated from Baylor in 2001 with a degree in health fitness.
+A native of Rochester, N.Y., Siergiej graduated from Baylor in 2001 with a degree in health fitness.
 She also currently holds a premier coaching diploma from the NSCAA.
 She and her husband, Nick (Notre Dame's director of hockey operations) were married in May 2014 and make their home in South Bend.